GennongChen/RPF_simulator/README.md

     &emsp;&emsp;Human/Mous gencode annotation file with CCDS tag. (gtf format)
   **-o/--out_dir**
     &emsp;&emsp;Annotation directory name.
 This directory is necessary for subsequent step.

+This step is used to generate ORF information and is used to subsequently generate simulation data.

 ### 2. Fill in the configration file
 ```
 reads_num: 10000000